 Q 5.
 What are your goals (¿Cuáles son tus objetivos)?

-Your edge: analysing your current status ex: you may be a student, so answer the question in the present but look at the future.
+Your edge: Analyzing your current status ex: you may be a student, so answer the question in the present but look at the future.
 You may say “I am studying and I aspire to be a good engineer speaking fluent Spanish)

 Q 6.
 How do you utilise your free time? (¿Qué haces en tu tiempo libre?)